denoland/fresh/docs/latest/examples/setting-the-language.md

   Set the lang attribute in the <html> tag.
 ---

-When you initialize a project with `deno run -A -r https://fresh.deno.dev`, you'll end up with a `main.ts` like the following:
+When you initialize a project with `deno -A -r https://fresh.deno.dev`, you'll end up with a `main.ts` like the following:

 ```ts main.ts
 /// <reference no-default-lib="true" />